-The mission of the Gonzaga University Bulldog Military Science Department is to commission the future officer leadership of the U.S. Army and motivate young people to become better citizens.
+The mission of the Bulldog Battalion is to produce leaders of exemplary character to serve the community and the Nation's common defense.
 The first informal Cadet Detachment at Gonzaga University was established in 1897.
 The modern day program was initiated in 1947.
 Two Partnership Agreements exist with Whitworth University (WU) and the Intercollegiate College of Nursing (ICN).
 For several years we have successfully accomplished our mission and objectives and we anticipate that we will continue to do so because of the high caliber cadets, cadre, and alumni, and the strong university support and incentives.
 The student-cadets are exceptional performers in academics, leadership training and development, campus activities, and community service.
 The universities and our world-class cadre are dedicated to the mission and cadets.

 The program has been designed to meet the country's requirement for officer-leaders in the Army (Active Duty, National Guard and Reserves).
 It is, therefore, multifaceted with distinctive sub-elements to meet individual needs and requirements.
 For example, ROTC is traditionally a four-year program, but individuals with prior service, members of Reserve or National Guard units, participants of JROTC in high school, and summer Leader's Training Course attendees may receive advanced placement credit and complete the program in two years.
 Normally all students enroll in one Military Science course, leadership laboratory and physical training per semester.
 Physical fitness of all cadets is closely monitored.
 The program consists of two phases: the Basic Course (Lower Division), normally taken during the Freshman and Sophomore years or obtained through advanced placement credit, and the Advanced Course (Upper Division).